 Telecommunications cases, especially regarding FRAND and competition law.

 The firm’s London patent team is ahead of its European colleagues, both in eminence and team size.
-Unlike the team in London, neither the German nor the Paris patent team has yet to make a lasting impression on its market.
-The success of the London team could help to change this in the future.
+However, unlike the team in London, neither the German nor the Paris patent team has yet to make a lasting impression on its market.
+As such, the team is seen less frequently than its competitors, such as Allen & Overy, in the UK market.

 However, the competition in FRAND cases on the interface with competition law is fierce, especially in Germany.
 An experienced lateral would make it much easier for Osborne Clarke to take on the competition on the continent.
-Such an investment could also be worthwhile given that the UPC launch is looking now likely.
+Such an investment could also be worthwhile given that that UPC will open its doors next year.
 This firm’s presence at two central venues, Paris and Munich, provides a basis for the UPC.
 A focus on consolidating the cross-border aspects of the practice would enhance the firm’s standing in Europe.

 Strong in mobile communications cases, especially in competition law in FRAND disputes.
 Biotechnology advice in licensing projects.
 Work for innovator pharmaceutical companies.